crate.operator.restore_backup module

 async handle(namespace, name, logger, **kwargs)

-Restore the system user password from the secret in the namespace.
+Restore the system user and grand-central user passwords from the secret in the namespace.
 Use crash here because during a restore the system user password was probably set to a different value.

 • namespace (str) – The Kubernetes namespace of the CrateDB cluster.